-Share it on your social media platforms like Facebook and Twitter.
+Share it on your social media platforms like Facebook and Twitter, and definitely add it to your LinkedIn profile.
 Email it to colleagues you think would appreciate it.
 And if you really want to extend its reach, consider investing in paid promotion channels like Google Ads or social advertising.

 10. Keep it updated.

 You’re not done yet.
 Make sure you update your personal website with anything new you have to add.
 If you gain some new experience, whether via a course you took, freelance work, or a volunteer position, add it to your site.
 Revisit what you’ve written there periodically to consider if you can make it better, or expand on it.
 Add testimonials as they come in from colleagues you contacted.